Macrocytic anemia: Diagnosis

+Treatment

+As with other types of anemia, treatment depends on severity and the underlying cause.

 Epidemiology

-Macrocytic anemias have several causes but with the implementation of folic acid fortification in North America, folic acid deficiency has become a rare cause of megaloblastic macrocytic anemia in that part of the world.
+Macrocytic anemias have several causes but with the implementation of folic acid fortification in North America, folate deficiency has become a rare cause of megaloblastic macrocytic anemia in that part of the world.
 In this region, Vitamin B12 deficiency is a far more common cause of megaloblastic macrocytic anemia.
-In countries that have not put such practices into place — including most European nations — folic acid deficiency remains a common cause of macrocytic anemia.
+In countries that have not put such practices into place — including most European nations — folate deficiency remains a common cause of macrocytic anemia.